 Why do we kiss under the mistletoe?
-Of all the plants used as Christmas decorations, none has as long and interesting a history as mistletoe.
-Discover the meaning of mistletoe and fascinating folklore.
+Of all the plants used in Christmas decor, not many have as long and as interesting a history as mistletoe.
+Discover the meaning of mistletoe and fascinating folklore behind it.

-Mistletoe is most easily seen in winter.
+Mistletoe is most easily spotted in winter.
 Look for ball-shaped green masses on otherwise bare tree branches.
 How do they get there, you ask?
 Birds eat the white berries and spread the seeds while sitting on the branches.
 The seeds adhere to the bark of the tree and germinate, relying on photosynthesis to provide the necessary energy to grow at this stage of life.
 The seedlings then burrow their makeshift roots into the bark of the tree and begin to sap nutrients and water from it using a specialized structure called a haustorium.

 Why Do People Kiss Under Mistletoe?

 We all know about the tradition of kissing under the mistletoe, but do you know how that came about?